davidc-garciae/davidc-garciae/README.md

 I'm a passionate Full-Stack Developer focused on building scalable architectures, clean code, and expressive interfaces.
 I have experience in Java, C#, Python, and JavaScript (with a soft spot for TypeScript).
 I enjoy crafting robust backends and dynamic frontends.

-Currently, I'm studying Systems Engineering in Colombia 🇨🇴, balancing code reviews, composing music, and occasionally have free time to play or join community projects.
+Currently, I'm working as Systems Engineer in Colombia 🇨🇴, balancing code reviews, composing music, and occasionally have free time to play or join community projects.

 ---